bbqz007/zhelper/xml/event/README.md

 libevent can use buffer_event to emulate proact.

-libuv use lt-epoll by default, which libev use et-epoll. and libevent can use either by choice.
+libuv use lt-epoll by default, while libev use et-epoll. and libevent can use either by choice.

+** examples **

+* 1. libuv-example shows proact mode using uv_tcp_t.

+* 2. libuv-reactor shows react mode using uv_poll_t.

+* 3. libev-reacotr fork libuv-reactor, shows react mode using ev_poll_t.

+* 4. libevent-reactor fork libuv-reactor, shows react mode using event.